ankifor/certified-kubernetes-administrator-course/my-docs/Muschko/07_Storage.md

     ```
   - Volume Modes:
     - `Filesystem`: Default.
 Mounts the volume into a directory of the consuming Pod.
 Creates a filesystem first if the volume is backed by a block device and the device is empty
-    - `Block`: Used for a volume as a raw block device without a filesystem on it
+    - `Block`: Used for a volume as a raw block device without a filesystem on it (in a pod it should be mounted as `.spec.containers.volumeDevices` instead of mount path)
   - Access mode:
-    - `ReadWriteOnce` / `RWO`: Read/write access by a single node
+    - `ReadWriteOnce` / `RWO`: Read/write access by a **single node**
     - `ReadOnlyMany` / `ROX`: Read-only access by many nodes
     - `ReadWriteMany` / `RWX`: Read/write access by many nodes
     - `ReadWriteOncePod` / `RWOP`: Read/write access mounted by a single Pod
   - Reclaim policy (what happens when PVC is deleted)
     - `Retain`: Default.
 When PersistentVolumeClaim is deleted, the PersistentVolume is “released” and can be reclaimed
     - `Delete`: Deletion removes PersistentVolume and its associated storage
+- It is possible to specify `NodeAffinity` in the PV

 # PVC